HOW TO BELIEVE IN GOD

 with each of us through life!

-In essence this entails a journey based on our developing knowledge
+In essence the growth of sound faith entails a journey based on our developing knowledge

 of him through the Bible, attending fellowships of faith, and deliberately applying our growing faith to our day-to-day lives.
 We engage with him through all those processes.